RedTurtle/deployments.buildout.plone/README.md

 The provided configuration files
 --------------------------------
-In the directory `./config` you will find configs that can be symlinked in the root of the buildout.
+In the directory `./profiles` you will find configs that can be symlinked in the root of the buildout.

-__You shouldn't use directly configuration files that are starting with underscore ( _ )__
+__You shouldn't use directly configuration files that are stored in `config` folder.__

 Beneath is the list of available configurations: